Best Debt Settlement Companies

 Frequently Asked Questions (FAQs)

-Debt settlement companies negotiate with creditors on your behalf to reduce the amount you owe, usually in exchange for a lump-sum payment.
+Debt settlement is a negotiation process where a company negotiates with your creditors on your behalf to reduce the amount you owe, often resulting in a lump-sum payment that’s less than the full amount of the debt.